 But this morning I ran across Scott Adams’s blog and read his very angry, very painful, very un-funny post about his dying father.

-I hope my father dies soon.
+I hope my father

 I’m always interested in medical ethics news, and a few days ago I saw Henrietta Lacks’s name mentioned.